tips

 Galicia (Northwest)

-Best for: Hiking, seafood, Camino de Santiago, escaping crowds
+Great for hiking, seafood, the Camino de Santiago, and escaping crowds.

 Balearic Islands